When to Find Candidates to Replace Demand

 Make sure that your date range from the Get Data scope filter will support your intended change.
 For instance, if you want to move all demand for the existing skill or resource assignment to the candidate, make sure that all non-zero demand periods for that assignment are visible within your selected date range.
 If you want to move all demand beyond a certain date, adjust the date range to start then.
 If relevant, you may also want to adjust the resource’s capacity beyond an expected termination date to 0, so that demand beyond that period becomes “Shortfall”.

 The Default Case vs. Options

 Note: When ResourceFirst finds candidates, the system seeks to:

 a) with the right skill (the Required Skill in the source assignment),

-b) from the right organization (the Resource Org in the source assignment),
+b) from the right organization (the Assignment Org in the source assignment),

 c) with some availability in the periods needed (the full set of non-zero periods for the source assignment in the current date range), and;